Understanding Modular Classroom Permits for Schools

-Although permits for modular classrooms (and buildings in general) vary by state, most school projects will require these four types of permits:
+Permit requirements for modular classrooms vary by state and municipality, but most school projects will involve four main categories of permits:

 - Building permits